Concepts in the dataARC Tool

 Defining a shared data model and conceptual framework to build links across these disciplines, to help researchers integrate their data and ideas, is an important part of developing dataARC’s digital research tools.
 This task requires that we think about the ideas and conventions implicit in how each researcher models their own data so that we can create a formal framework to clearly express the links between individual researchers’ shared ideas and questions.
 This formal framework is the dataARC concept map.
 The concept map is the product of much debate and discussion among the group and continued to evolve during the course of the project.

-Our scope notes collection (link) is a living document, hosted on github.
-Because ideas change and new voices enter our research community as it grows, we've chosen to take an open, discursive approach to write the scope notes.
+Our scope notes collection is a living document, hosted on github.
+Because ideas change and new voices enter our research community as it grows, we've chosen to take an open, discursive approach to writing the scope notes.
 Anyone interested in contributing a new scope note or suggesting revisions to scope notes can participate in the process.

 The concept map's connections drive the search results returned by the dataARC Search Tool.
 This search tool intentionally presents related results from other disciplines in addition to the results that respond to a domain-specific query, and aims to explain why the results are relevant.
 You can see the current version of the dataArc concept map at work here.